AdobeDocs/app-builder/src/pages/resources/events-runtime/index.md

 ## Benefits of using Runtime Action as Webhook

-There are two main benefits to choose runtime action as webhook:
+There are two main benefits to choose Runtime action as webhook:

 - [Built in Signature Verification](https://developer.adobe.com/events/docs/guides/sdk/sdk_signature_verification/)
 - Tracing actions with Activation Ids

 ## How to choose between Journaling API and Runtime Action webhook

 - Journaling API: when you have a long running(async) actions that require guaranteed event handling especially when there is a surge of events, you should consider using the [journaling approach](../journaling-events/index.md) to consume events.
 - Runtime action webhook: if you have short-running (sync) action for example, responds within 10 sec, we recommend setting up your runtime action as webhook

 ## Overview

-This codelab will take you through the I/O events SYNC webhook registration using your own runtime actions via console.
+This Code Lab will take you through the I/O events SYNC webhook registration using your own runtime actions via console.
-As part of this codelab, we will cover all the behind the scene actions happening for the below
+As part of this Code Lab, we will cover all the behind the scene actions happening for:

 - Using App Builder template `publish-event`to set up custom event as event provider
 - Setting up event registration
 - Ingesting subscribed events for that webhook in I/O Events pipeline
 - Debug tracing on console for the Success and Failure scenarios